pmd/pmd/docs/pages/pmd/projectdocs/decisions/adr-3.md

 * `@InternalApi` (`net.sourceforge.pmd.annotation.InternalApi`)

+  This annotation is used for API members that are not publicly supported API but have to live in public packages (outside `internal` packages).
+  Such members may be removed, renamed, moved, or otherwise broken at any time and should not be relied upon outside the main PMD codebase.

+* `@Experimental` (`net.sourceforge.pmd.annotation.Experimental`)

+  API members marked with the `@Experimental` annotation at the class or method level are subject to change.
+  It is an indication that the feature is in experimental, unstable state.
+  The API members can be modified in any way, or even removed, at any time, without warning.
+  You should not use or rely on them in any production code.
+They are purely to allow broad testing and feedback.

-* `@ReservedSubclassing`
+* `@ReservedSubclassing` (`net.sourceforge.pmd.annotation.ReservedSubclassing`)
-Full name: `net.sourceforge.pmd.annotation.ReservedSubclassing`

   Types marked with the `@ReservedSubclassing` annotation are only meant to be subclassed by classes within PMD.
-As such, we may add new abstract methods, or remove protected methods, at any time.
-All published public members remain supported.
+These types are only partially public API.
+Abstract or protected methods may be added or removed at any time, which could break compatibility with existing implementors.

+  The API that is not inheritance-specific (all public members) is still public API, unless the public members are marked as `@InternalApi` explicitly.

   The annotation is *not* inherited, which means a reserved interface doesn't prevent its implementors to be subclassed.

-* `@Experimental`
-Full name: `net.sourceforge.pmd.annotation.Experimental`

-APIs marked with the `@Experimental` annotation at the class or method level are subject to change.
-They can be modified in any way, or even removed, at any time.
-You should not use or rely on them in any production code.
-They are purely to allow broad testing and feedback.
+  This should be used for example for base rule classes that are meant to be used in PMD only, or for AST-related interfaces and abstract classes.

-* `@Deprecated`
+* `@Deprecated` (`java.lang.Deprecated`)
-Full name: `java.lang.Deprecated`

-APIs marked with the `@Deprecated` annotation at the class or method level will remain supported until the next major release, but it is recommended to stop using them.
+  API members marked with the `@Deprecated` annotation at the class or method level will remain supported until the next major release, but it is recommended to stop using them.
+These members might be removed with the next MAJOR release.

-* `@DeprecatedUntil700`
-Full name: `net.sourceforge.pmd.annotation.DeprecatedUntil700`

 # Status